 3. EL PIANISTA TRAIL

-El Pianista Trail fast became my favorite jungle adventure and one of the most unique hikes in Boquete with its narrow canyon-esque path.
-The trail is just 4km out of Boquete town and is a 3-4 hour out and back trail with more than 2000 feet of elevation.
+El Pianista Trail fast became my favorite jungle adventure and one of the most unique hikes in Boquete with its narrow, canyon path.
+The trail is just 4km out of Boquete town and is a 3-4 hour out-and-back trail with more than 2000 feet of elevation.
 The trail leads you into a cloud forest, which essentially means at least half of the trail is inside the clouds.
-This turns the scenery into a dripping rainforest, where life is buzzing, water droplets are falling to the floor from every leaf and wildflowers and birds are plentiful.
-I honestly loved being inside this rainforest!
+This turns the scenery into a dripping rainforest, where life is buzzing, water droplets are falling to the floor from every leaf, and wildflowers and birds are plentiful.

 View the full blog post: EL PIANISTA TRAIL